Promoting Supply Chain CSR

 Audits and Education to Ensure Full Compliance with the Subcontract Act

-Responsible Minerals Procurement Initiatives
+Responsible Minerals Procurement

 Policies and Systems for Responsible Minerals Procurement

-In recent years, companies have had to expand the scope of their efforts regarding the minerals, regions, and risks involved in the responsible procurement of minerals.
-This means not only abiding by legal frameworks such as the Dodd-Frank Wall Street Reform and Consumer Protection Act of the United States and the EU’s Conflict Minerals Regulation, but also taking a firm CSR stand in light of issues such as child labor and environmental destruction at mining sites.
+In recent years, companies have had to take a broader range of increasingly complex efforts regarding the minerals, regions, and risks involved in the responsible procurement of minerals.
+This means not only abiding by legal frameworks related to minerals procurement such as the Dodd-Frank Wall Street Reform and Consumer Protection Act of the United States and the EU’s Conflict Minerals Regulation, but also keeping abreast of newly enacted laws and guidelines that obligate companies to carry out due diligence in human rights and the environment.

 In the supply chain for procuring minerals from conflict-affected and high-risk areas, Sharp has a basic policy in place to ensure it is not complicit in human rights abuses and environmental destruction, and so that it does not inhibit sound, legitimate business activities.